Spergo glandiniformis: Description

 a dark-greenish matter, apparently of a mucous character, which showed no traces of organization, leading to the supposition that the pharynx was adapted to the engorgement of large masses of protoplasmic matter rather than the pursuit of living animals of a higher order, as in most Toxoglossa.
-The modification is analogous to that by which Turcicula, a derivative from a phytophagous stock, has become adapted to gorging itself witb large quantities of foraminifera, algae being absent from its habitat.
+The modification is analogous to that by which Turcicula, a derivative from a phytophagous stock, has become adapted to gorging itself with large quantities of foraminifera, algae being absent from its habitat.
 The tooth sac opens near the end of the proboscis, but being filled with coagulated mucus, and extremely reduced in size by degeneration, could not be discovered until the mass was boiled in caustic potash in the hope of finding some traces of teeth.
 The teeth are set regularly in a single row on each side of an epithelial strip of rather horny (not chitinous) consistency, the points of the teeth inclined obliquely inward and overlapping a little.
 The width of the radula from base to base of the opposite teeth is 1/125 of an inch.
 The length of the developed radula is about 1/20 of an inch.
 There are forty or more developed teeth in each row, besides ten or twelve undeveloped germs of teeth.
 The fully developed teeth are 1/200 of an inch in length and about one-fourth as wide as long.
 This, for a creature over 4 inches long when extended, seems very minute.
 The form of the teeth is much like that of Bela; they are sharply pointed, translucent, and composed of a plate like the die for a steel pen folded closely upon itself with a U-shaped section.
 The shaft is set in a chitinous yellow socket, which is extended on the back of the tooth so as to form a little hooked knob.
 Opposite this many of the teeth show a small sharp basal denticle.
 The anterior arm of the U is shorter than the other and obliquely trimmed off toward the apex of the fang.
 There is a well-marked oval poison gland, about 2.5 mm. long, with a slender duct folded twice upon itself, very tortuous, and about 15 mm. long.
-Behind the proboscis the alimentary canal con-tinues of moderate size for nearly a whorl, when there is an inconspicuous enlargement corresponding to a stomach, with its inner walls longitudinally wrinkled and no marked pyloric curve.
+Behind the proboscis the alimentary canal continues with moderate size for nearly a whorl, when there is an inconspicuous enlargement corresponding to a stomach, with its inner walls longitudinally wrinkled and no marked pyloric curve.
 It contained merely mucus, and resembled a slight enlargement of the esophagus rather than a well-differentiated stomach.
 The upper portion of the animal could not be extracted from the spire in spite of all efforts, and so great an advantage in this respect is given by the deep insertion of the columellar muscle, I was unable to withdraw any part of the animal in good condition until after cutting into the penultimate whorl with a file and severing the muscle with a fine scalpel.